[Moderate revision–posted 7/8/22 (replaces 12/20/19 edition)]

 3. Operated by all TTU academic units in a manner that meets certain operation and program standards.

-REVIEW: This OP will be reviewed in December of odd-numbered years by the Director of Study Abroad who will coordinate revisions within the Office of International Affairs (OIA), with the Vice Chancellor and General Counsel, the Senior Vice Provost, and the International Affairs Council.
+REVIEW: This OP will be reviewed in December of odd-numbered years by the Director of Study Abroad who will coordinate revisions within the Office of International Affairs (OIA), with the Vice Chancellor and General Counsel, the Vice Provost for Administrative Affairs, and the International Affairs Council.
 The Handbook for TTU International Centers referenced throughout this OP will be drafted by the Study Abroad Office and cleared by the International Affairs Council.

 1. Establishing New TTU International Centers